Installing UniFi on Raspberry Pi: Step-by-Step guide

 Configure Your Network

-With the UniFi Controller running, you can add and configure UniFi devices, set up networks, and manage your Wi-Fi settings.
+With the UniFi Controller running, you can set up networks, and manage your Wi-Fi settings.

 Conclusion